-The short-term stochastic yield (for a period of five years) of the uMhlathuze System was also assessed.
-Short-term stochastic modelling is important for short-term operation of the system based on various storage levels (Table 16.8).
+To enable annual and seasonal water resources planning, the short-term stochastic yield (for a period of five years) of the uMhlathuze System was also assessed in the DWS (2020) study (Table 16.9).
+Short-term stochastic modelling is important for short-term operation of the system based on various storage levels.